-The Super Bowl
+The Super Bowl Betting Guide

-The world’s biggest betting spectacle
+The world’s biggest betting spectacle.

 Every February, America pauses for one of the most highly anticipated sporting and entertainment events on the planet: the Super Bowl.
 For most fans, it’s a chance to watch NFL champions battle for glory; for bettors, it’s the ultimate wagering holiday.
-From Las Vegas to London, from office pools to mobile sportsbooks, Super Bowl Sunday attracts unparalleled betting volume.
-It’s the day bookmakers prepare for months in advance.
-The combination of spectacle, half time shows, and decades of data makes it a bettor’s dream.

-A short history of super bowl betting, How people bet on the super bowl, Record-breaking betting figures and Super bowl betting around the world
+Super Bowl Guide: A short history of super bowl betting, How people bet on the super bowl, Record-breaking betting figures and Super bowl betting around the world

 A Short History of Super Bowl Betting